 AERA is leading the luxury footwear industry forward by placing equal value on product, people and the planet.

 With timeless designs that are ethically crafted from certified vegan materials, we strive to make sustainability the new normal.
-Not only are we neutralizing our environmental impact, but we are also going one step further by offsetting it by 110%.
+Not only are we neutralizing our environmental impact, but we are also going one step further by offsetting.
 Ultimately, we created AERA because we believe doing good is as important as looking good.

 Our shoes are certified Vegan.
 We went to great lengths to ensure that all components are made from non-animal ingredients, yet still maintain the quality and style expected from a luxury shoe.

 For the outer material and the lining, two of the most important materials in ensuring the quality, look, feel, and longevity of our shoes, we worked with the leading manufacturer of non-leather shoe materials in Italy.
 Our supplier has pioneered eco-friendly, vegan materials that manage to look and feel like leather.
 Recently, they have invested in new, lower plastic-content materials and materials with an increased percentage of recycled content.
 They were also the first company to develop 100% solvent free materials (composed exclusively of water-based resins) for shoe making.
 They have invested in solar electricity generating panels on their production plant’s rooftop, leading to a saving of more than a million kilograms of CO2eq emissions per year.
 They are also investing in new materials, made from renewable sources (bio-based), which have significantly reduced environmental impacts.